mmjee/davblog-v2/README.md

 yarn run build
 ```

+Continue to add an navigation panel (`vendor/NavPanel.vue`, example is in `examples/NavPanel.vue`).

 Now copy the build folder to the root folder of whatever site you are hosting.
 In production, DAVBlog by default expects a WebDAV-capable share on the `dav` subdomain of the domain it's being hosted on.

 What that means is, if you are hosting DAVBlog on `example.com`, then `dav.example.com` must be DAV-capable (and ensure CORS is set up).